Op Samudra Setu brings home nearly 700 Indians from Sri Lanka

-This was part of the Vande Bharat mission to repatriate stranded Indians in foreign countries through air and sea routes..
+This was part of the Centre's initiative to repatriate stranded Indians in foreign countries through air and sea routes.

 ALSO READ